-	Building Markets is an award-winning non-profit organization that creates jobs and encourages economic growth by finding, building and connecting competitive local small and medium-sized enterprises (SMEs) to supply chains, investment, and growth opportunities.
-We have built a network of more than 24,000 verified SMEs and organizations, assisted them in winning over $1.3 billion in contracts, and helped create over 69,000 jobs in some of the world’s most challenging environments.
-Building Markets is headquartered in New York City.
-For more information visit www.buildingmarkets.org.
+Founded in 2004, Building Markets is an award-winning nonprofit that creates jobs and encourages economic growth in crisis-affected countries by finding, building and connecting competitive local small and medium-sized enterprises (SMEs) to supply chains and investment.
+Through this approach, the organization has built a network of 25,000 verified SMEs, assisted them in winning over $1.3 billion in contracts, and helped create over 70,000 jobs in Afghanistan, Haiti, Liberia, Mozambique, Myanmar, and Timor-Leste.
+Building Markets is headquartered in New York City and currently operates programs in Jordan, Myanmar, and Turkey.

 Responsibilities and Duties

 - Develop models for CEO for forecasting, business planning, and reporting.

 - Review and report on monthly financial position to CEO.